Maine mass shooting: What we know after 18 killed in Lewiston

 Officials have admitted they still do not know what the motives were behind the mass shootings.

-The sources said the note contained the suspect’s rantings as well as some personal information such as bank account details.
+The note contained the suspect’s phone passcode and bank account details, officials said.

 The victims